robo-ai/roboai-python-sdk/robo_sdk/robo_ai/README.md

-# ROBO.AI SDK for Python
+# ROBO.AI - Bot Assistants Manager Python SDK

 A Python library for the ROBO.AI API which allows you to manage assistants' runtimes.